JodusNodus/apartment-eagle/README.md

 # Apartment Watcher

-A Node.js application that scrapes rental agencies in Antwerp and monitors for new apartments using AI for evaluation.
+A Node.js application that checks rental agency websites in Antwerp and notifies you when new apartments match your criteria.

-## Features
+## How It Works

+The apartment watcher follows these simple steps:

-- Scrapes multiple rental agency websites
+1. **Check All Agencies** - Looks at all rental agency websites
+2. **Find New Listings** - Identifies new apartment listings across all agencies
+3. **Get Details** - Scrapes the full details of each listing
-- Uses AI (DeepSeek) to evaluate apartments against your criteria
+4. **Check Criteria** - Uses AI to see if each listing matches your requirements
-- Sends email notifications when matching apartments are found
+5. **Send Alerts** - Emails you when matching apartments are found
-- Runs on a configurable schedule
-- Logs all activities for monitoring

 ## Setup